LSKeat/TicTacToe-Project/README.md

 # TicTacToe-Project

-This is improvements of TicTacToe game in github.
+This is improvements of TicTacToe game on Github.